Andamio-Platform/Andamio-NextJS-Starter/src/andamio/course/100/assignment100.md

 3. Press the **Commit to Assignment** above!
 4. You will be prompted to enter some **Assignment Info**.
 For now, you can just write a short message.
 Later in this course, you will learn more about how Assignment evidence works.

-## You will know you are successful if:
+## You will know you are successful if

 1. Your Learner Token is no longer in your wallet.
 2. You can see the transaction you just sent in your transaction history.